 The production partnership of artists Chloe Barcelou and Brandon Batchelder, B&C Productions serves a broad range of creative needs.
 Set, costume and prop design and construction, art direction and general production design, we are a multifaceted team that collaborates to offer large budget production value at refined cost.
 We are also the couple that brought you one of the worlds’ first expandable tiny houses on wheels.

-Photo’s Courtesy of 3Sixty, Cody Burgess, Luna Rouge & Silvers & Bynes
+Photo’s Courtesy of 3Sixty Photography, Cody Burgess, Luna Rouge & Silvers & Bynes

 An artist and storyteller at heart, my “means to an end” for my seemingly boundless creative energy was photography, and ultimately became creative direction, set design, styling, prop building, and all things related to fashion and art.